harrietmturner/harrietmturner.github.io/_pages/cv.md

 ## Present appointment

-I am currently a space weather scientist at the UK Met Office, working in the Space Weather Research group within the Satellite Applications and Nowcasting team.
-I started this position on 1st September 2025.
+I am currently a space weather scientist at the UK Met Office, working in the Space Weather Operations, Observations and Products (SWOOP) team within the Satellite Applications and Nowcasting (SAN) group.
+I started working for the Met Office on 1st September 2025, but transitioned into the role in SWOOP in May 2026.

 ## Education